ijufumi/google-vision-sample/README.md

 ### `backend/pkg/configs`

+This package has configurations of an application.

 ### `backend/pkg/container`

+This package has a DI container.

 ### `backend/pkg/gateways/database`

+This package is for database. such as connection, repositories and entities.

 ### `backend/pkg/gateways/google`

+This package is for google api. like a storage api and vision api.

 ### `backend/pkg/http/handlers`

+This package has all controllers of http endpoint.

 ### `backend/pkg/http/router`

+This package determines uri path of http endpoint.

 ### `backend/pkg/loggers`

+This package has wrapper of `zap.logger`.

 ### `backend/pkg/models`

+This package has input / output models for API.

 ### `backend/pkg/services`

+This package has business logic services.

 ### `backend/pkg/utils`

+This package has utilities.

 ### `backend/scripts`

+This directory has scripts for several purpose.

 ### `deployment`